OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * Capacity (CPU and MEMORY) resizing
   * Showback functionality to report resource usage cost
   * VNC connection to VMs, including the ability to set keymap
+  * Attach/detach disk functionality
+  * Chose datastore where VMs will be deployed to

 * **Enterprise Datacenter Component Integration Capabilities**